 How Ashwagandha Differs Across Life Stages

-The most extensively documented and clinically significant of all ashwagandha benefits is its effect on the hypothalamic-pituitary-adrenal axis and the cortisol dysregulation that chronic HPA overactivation produces.
+The most extensively documented of all ashwagandha benefits is its effect on the HPA axis and the cortisol dysregulation that chronic overactivation produces.
 The Chandrasekhar 2012 randomised, double-blind, placebo-controlled trial, published in the Indian Journal of Psychological Medicine, enrolled 64 adults with a history of chronic stress and randomised them to 300mg of KSM-66 ashwagandha root extract twice daily (600mg total) or placebo for 60 days.
-The outcomes were clinically meaningful across every primary and secondary endpoint: a 27.9 percent reduction in serum cortisol in the ashwagandha group versus placebo, a 44 percent improvement in Perceived Stress Scale scores, significant reductions in anxiety and depression scores, improved general well-being, and no adverse events.
-This trial remains the most cited human evidence for ashwagandha's adaptogenic stress-modulating mechanism, and its dose — 600mg daily of KSM-66 standardised to 5% withanolides — is the primary reference point for therapeutic dosing guidance.
+The outcomes were meaningful across every primary and secondary endpoint: a 27.9 percent reduction in serum cortisol in the ashwagandha group versus placebo, a 44 percent improvement in Perceived Stress Scale scores, significant reductions in anxiety and depression scores, improved general well-being, and no adverse events.
+This trial remains the most cited human evidence for ashwagandha's adaptogenic stress-modulating mechanism, and its dose — 600mg daily of KSM-66 standardised to 5% withanolides — is the primary reference point for dosing guidance.

 Understanding the "Wired but Tired" Phenomenon